Carbon Emissions Initiative

 b) to 100% UK capture 10,000 miles of modern car emissions, which more than covers the annual business mileage accrued by the Club’s staff.

 Following a report detailing the Carbon Emissions Initiative, including an events emissions tonnage calculator the recommendations were approved by the Board on the 16th March 2022.
 To allow for the necessary accounting arrangements to be put in place, the first event to be covered by the new scheme was the Welsh Weekend Tour, 26-27th March, 2022.
-Starting with the Curborough Speed Trails, event programmes contain information and promotion for the initiative.
+Starting with the Curborough Speed Trials, event programmes contain information and promotion for the initiative.
 For further information, see the Frequently Asked Questions.

 Members can recover the on-road emissions from their own cars by visiting trees.fbhvc.co.uk